Affiliate link disclosure – The BMW Repair Guide uses affiliate links in their site. For more information on affiliate links, please click here.

 If never maintained, a car's brake system will eventually fail with potentially catastrophic consequences.
 Brake lines and calipers become corroded with age and neglect.
 The Repair Guide recommends conducting a BMW E36 brake fluid flush every 24 months whether the car is driven or not.
 It is cheap insurance against having to replace expensive parts as your car gets older.

 **Brake fluid is extremely caustic to automotive paint.
-Take extra precaution not to spill any fluid on painted parts of your car.
-Also make sure to dispose of any rags used to clean up brake fluid so they are not inadvertently used to wipe the finish of your car.
+Take extra precautions not to spill any fluid on painted parts of your car.
+Also, make sure to dispose of any rags used to clean up brake fluid so they are not inadvertently used to wipe the finish of your car.

 The BMW Repair Guide uses the Motive Power Bleeder Kit on all of their brake fluid flushes.
 It comes with a catch bottle with a rubber connector that fits snugly over the bleeder screw and eliminates any brake fluid from getting on the floor or the car.